LLagu/RustiCo-V/README.md

 Simple C compiler written in Rust.
 The assembly generated is RISC-V assembly.

 This is a personal project to learn compiler basics.
 Full of TODOs and temporary solutions.
 Lexer, parser and assembler generator are written from scratch.
+Works on Linux only.
 Currently the only supported type of programs are of type:
 ```
 int main() {